SYNOPSIS

 A line of code is counted in SLOC if it includes non-whitespace characters outside the scope of a comment.
 LLOC is counted by tallying SLOCs with statement-terminating punctuation.

-LLOC reporting is not available in all supported languages, as the concept may not fit the langage’s syntax (e.g. the Lisp family) or its line-termination rules would require full parsing.
+LLOC reporting is not available in all supported languages, as the concept may not fit the language’s syntax (e.g. the Lisp family) or its line-termination rules would require full parsing.
 In these case LLOC will always be reported as 0.
 On the other hand, LLOC reporting is reliably consistent in languages with C-like statement termination by semicolon.

 These definitions are simplistic and arguably lead to undercounting if LLOC is being used as a complexity measure; the author considers it a particular problem that most C macro definitions won’t be counted.
 However, they have the advantage that they improve comparability of results across broad swathes of different languages.